HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 managed services partners

-Today’s small businesses are facing a trio of problems – fewer financial means, a continued difficulty in hiring needed talent, and a continued onslaught of threats and breach attempts from cybercriminals who view their systems as easier to infiltrate.
+Today’s small businesses face a trio of problems – fewer financial means, continued difficulty in hiring needed talent, and a continued onslaught of threats and breach attempts from cybercriminals who view their systems as easier to infiltrate.
 For many, this resource crunch has been exacerbated by the pandemic crisis.

 1. Jeff Kuhn – Senior Solutions Architect and Senior Partner at New England IT Partners